Hamza417/Inure/README.md

 - [x] ImageViewer scalable zoom support.
 - [ ] APK data extraction.

-*This list will be updated as the development progresses and a concised task list is [here](https://github.com/Hamza417/Inure/issues/63).*
+*This list will be updated as the development progresses and a concised to-do task list is [here](https://github.com/Hamza417/Inure/issues/63).*

 <b>NOTE:</b> Inure is currently not expecting any feature requests or suggestions.